Becoming a lead magnet as a small creative business

 So be specific in describing on your website what you do and who you work with, and use this in your keywords.
 SEO is very important in attracting your ideal client.

 You may not immediately see yourself as someone specialised in a ‘niche’, but think about what you do and sell: you can probably define a certain niche you are in already.
 Don’t solve a hundred different problems for a hundred different clients.
 Focus on one or two things you do really well, which your ideal client will be looking for.

 3. Work on your mindset

-Making money is not something to feel embarrassed about!
-I know a lot of creatives find marketing a dirty word.
-But if you want to have an income by doing what you love doing, instead of having to work a boring job on the side to make ends meet, it’s time to change.
+A lot of creatives find marketing a dirty word.
+But if you want to have a good income by doing what you love doing, it’s time to change.
 Fine tune your marketing message to attract the ideal client.
 Because that client will love you, and is willing to pay the highest price.
 If you solve their problem/need, you are worth money.